darajnish/dell5577medisable/README.md

 $ pip install RPi.GPIO
 $ exit
 ```
-To check if raspberry shows SPI devices execute `ls /dev/spidev*`, if the out says 'No such file or directory' then SPI is not enabled else everything is setup and ready for our process.
+To check if raspberry shows SPI devices execute `ls /dev/spidev*`, if the out says 'No such file or directory' then SPI is not enabled.
+Or else, everything is setup and ready for our process.

-- Raspberry lacks inbuilt RTC module to keep time even when it's powered off.
+- Raspberry lacks inbuilt RTC module to keep the current time when it's powered off.
 So, we need to update time in order to make it able to access the internet.
 To solve the issue, execute on the first boot while connected to internet:
 ```bash
 $ su root